Streaming Algorithms for Geometric Steiner Forest: Abstract

 \section{Abstract}

-We consider an important generalization of the Steiner tree problem, the \emph{Steiner forest problem}, in the Euclidean plane: the input is a multiset $X \subseteq \RR^2$, partitioned into $k$ color classes $C_1, C_2, \ldots, C_k \subseteq X$.
+We consider a generalization of the Steiner tree problem, the \emph{Steiner forest problem}, in the Euclidean plane: the input is a multiset $X \subseteq \RR^2$, partitioned into $k$ color classes $C_1, \ldots, C_k \subseteq X$.
 The goal is to find a minimum-cost Euclidean graph $G$ such that every color class $C_i$ is connected in $G$.
 We study this Steiner forest problem in the streaming setting, where the stream consists of insertions and deletions of points to $X$.
-Each input point $x\in X$ arrives with its color $\col(x) \in [k]$, and as usual for dynamic geometric streams, the input points are restricted to the discrete grid $\{0, \ldots, \Delta\}^2$.
+Each input point $x\in X$ arrives with its color $\col(x) \in [k]$, and as usual for dynamic geometric streams, the input is restricted to the discrete grid $\{1,\ldots,\Delta\}^2$.

 We design a single-pass streaming algorithm that uses $\poly(k \cdot \log\Delta)$ space and time, and estimates the cost of an optimal Steiner forest solution within ratio arbitrarily close to the famous Euclidean Steiner ratio $\alpha_2$ (currently $1.1547 \le \alpha_2 \le 1.214$).
-This approximation guarantee matches the state of the art bound for streaming Steiner tree, i.e., when $k=1$.
-Our approach relies on a novel combination of streaming techniques, like sampling and linear sketching, with the classical Arora-style dynamic-programming framework for geometric optimization problems, which usually requires large memory and has so far not been applied in the streaming setting.
+This approximation guarantee matches the state-of-the-art bound for streaming Steiner tree, i.e., when $k=1$, and it is a major open question to improve the ratio to $1 + \epsilon$ even for this special case.
+Our approach relies on a novel combination of streaming techniques, like sampling and linear sketching, with the classical Arora-style dynamic-programming framework for geometric optimization problems, which usually requires large memory and so far has not been applied in the streaming setting.

-We complement our streaming algorithm for the Steiner forest problem with simple arguments showing that any finite approximation requires $\Omega(k)$ bits of space.
+We complement our streaming algorithm for the Steiner forest problem with simple arguments showing that any finite multiplicative approximation requires $\Omega(k)$ bits of space.